 Show the patient the scales.
-If you are providing ONE glove only, give them the Right or Left Hand scales to complete as appropriate.
-If you are providing gloves for BOTH hands, ask that both scales are completed.
+If you are providing ONE glove only, give them either the Rightor Left-Hand scales to complete as appropriate.
+If you are providing gloves for BOTH hands, ask the participant to complete both Right- and Left-hand scales.